-- 1. The development should preserve or enhance all features which contribute positively to the area's character or appearance, in particular the design, massing and height of the building should closely relate to adjacent buildings and should not have an unacceptable impact on the townscape or landscape; - 2.
-The development should not have an unacceptable impact on the historic street patterns, roofscape, skyline and setting of the conservation area, important open spaces or significant views into, out of and within the area; - 3.
-Development proposals should not result in the amalgamation or redrawing of boundaries between traditional buildings and plots, or demolition and redevelopment behind retained facades; - 4.
-Wherever practicable traditional local materials such as brick, stone and slate should be used and incongruous materials avoided; - 5.
-Individual features both on buildings and contributing to their setting, should be retained e.g. doorways, windows, shopfronts, garden walls, railings, cobbled or flagged forecourts, sandstone kerbs, trees and hedges etc. Where features have deteriorated to the extent to which they have to be replaced, the replacement should match the original;
+- The development should preserve or enhance all features which contribute positively to the area's character or appearance, in particular the design, massing and height of the building should closely relate to adjacent buildings and should not have an unacceptable impact on the townscape or landscape; - 2.
+The development should not have an unacceptable impact on the historic street patterns/boundaries, roofscape, skyline and setting of the conservation area, important open spaces or significant views into, out of and within the area; - 3.
+Development proposals should not result in demolition and redevelopment behind retained facades;

-- 6. Proposals which would generate a significant increase in traffic movements and heavy vehicles or excessive parking demands will not be permitted since these would be prejudicial to the character of the conservation area; - 7.
+- 4. Wherever practicable traditional local materials or materials of similar appearance such as brick, stone and slate should be used and incongruous materials avoided; - 5.
+Individual features both on buildings and contributing to their setting, should be retained e.g. doorways, windows, shopfronts, garden walls, railings, cobbled or flagged forecourts, sandstone kerbs, trees and hedges etc. Where features have deteriorated to the extent to which they have to be replaced, the replacement should match the original; - 6.
+Proposals which would generate a significant increase in traffic movements and heavy vehicles or excessive parking demands will not be permitted where these would be prejudicial to the character of the conservation area; - 7.
 Proposals which would require substantial car parking and servicing areas which can not be provided without an adverse effect on the site and its surroundings will not be permitted.